PD: 8 arrests in violent Fresno robbery, looking for 3 more suspects

 FRESNO, Calif.
 (KSEE/KGPE) – 8 arrests have been made in connection with a robbery that took place at a hookah lounge in Fresno, according to the Fresno Police Department.

-Police say that in late October 2022, at about 3:00 a.m. they received a call about a robbery at a hookah lounge in North East Fresno.
+Police say that on November 27, 2022, at about 3:00 a.m. they received a call about a robbery at a hookah lounge in North East Fresno.
 A group of 15 gang members allegedly forced their way into the business that were heavily armed, claiming their gang affiliation.
 Once inside they began to violently assault and rob employees and customers.

 With the discovery of the robbery having gang ties, the case was turned over to the M.A.G.E.C. team to further investigate the case.
 Police say they were able to identify 12 of the 15 gang members that allegedly committed the robbery.